BN Nursing Studies

 There is also an opportunity for two students to apply for a semester-long exchange with an Australian university in Year 3.

 How will I learn?

-All nursing programmes are 50 per cent theory and 50 per cent practice.
+All nursing programmes in the UK are 50% theory and 50% practice.
 The courses you take in this programme have both theoretical and clinical practice elements.

 How will I be assessed?

 We use a range of approaches to assessment including:

 - group work

 - clinical practice profiles